RUNFUNRUN/astro-blog-template/README.md

 `drafts` directory is for posts that aren't published yet.

+`public/favicon.ico` also should be replaced with your own.

 Good luck with your new blog! 🚀

 ## 💡 Project Structure